 If you run a business, other than increasing your market share and maintaining a robust competitive advantage, you also want to improve your cash flow and profitability.

 Customers always want “value for money”.
-This value goes beyond price and looks into other issues such as quality, packaging, design,reputation etc. Understanding what customers perceive as value is crucial to achieving financial success for your organisation.
+This value goes beyond price and looks into other issues such as quality, packaging, design, and reputation.

 Some of the issues that customers consider before placing a value on your products or services are:

 Functional attributes: This include things like size, colour or credit terms.
 For example, one consumer might prefer a black suit to a brown suit.